MadryLab/trak/README.md

 scores = traker.finalize_scores(exp_name='test')
 ```
 Then, you can use the compute TRAK scores to analyze your model's behavior.
-For example, here are the most (positively and negatively) impactful examples for a ResNet18 model trained on ImageNet:
+For example, here are the most (positively and negatively) impactful examples for a ResNet18 model trained on ImageNet for three targets from the ImageNet validation set:
 ![ImageNet Figure](assets/imagenet_figure.jpeg)

 Check out the